Apply

 Deans and Directors

-• will coordinate an update to the SSA and prevention measures when there is a change in circumstances that may affect the health and safety of any member of the University community
+• coordinate an update to the SSA and prevention measures when there is a change in circumstances that may affect the health and safety of any member of the University community

 Supervisors/Managers

-• will ensure employees and students in their area or department participate in the SSA and that prevention measures are implemented
+• ensure employees and students in their area or department participate in the SSA and that prevention measures are implemented

-• will inform employees and students about the nature and risk of violence at their place of employment or study
+• inform employees and students about the nature and risk of violence at their place of employment or study

 Employees and Students

-• will participate as a member of EIT
+• participate as a member of EIT

 Consequences for Noncompliance

 All members of the University community are subject to the requirements of this policy.
 Violations place the University at significant risk and are subject to appropriate corrective administrative, academic or non-academic discipline and could result in disciplinary action up to and including termination of the member’s position with the University, or in the case of a student, an academic suspension or expulsion.
 The President may ban, as appropriate, any individual presenting a risk of violence from any U of R campus.
-Significant legal penalties may also be assessed under The Saskatchewan Employment Act and The Occupational Health and Safety Regulations, 1996.
+Significant legal penalties may also be assessed under The Saskatchewan Employment Act and The Occupational Health and Safety Regulations, 2020.

 Processes